Builder Compensation

 Before Revenue Exists

-In the early days, there's no cash.
+There's no cash yet.
 Your work is recorded from day one.
-The moment revenue starts flowing, it flows back to everyone who helped build — including those who showed up when it was just an idea and a repo.
+When revenue comes, it flows back to everyone who helped build — including those who showed up when it was just an idea and a repo.

 This is a starting proposal — the builder community will ratify or adjust the multipliers.